Arizona Corporate Tax Credit Program

 - These dollars can fund scholarships for children in a specific school or across the state.
 The Pappas Kids Schoolhouse Foundation provides scholarships to students attending private schools throughout Arizona.

-How Can Your Class C Corporation Help Students?
+How Can Your Company Help These Students?

 5 Easy Steps

-- Identify your company’s corporate income tax liability and determine how much you would like to donate versus pay to the state this fiscal year.
-(Your company can donate the entire corporate tax liability amount).
+- Identify your company’s corporate income tax liability and determine how much you would like to Donate versus pay to the state this fiscal year.
+(Your company can Donate the entire corporate tax liability amount).

 - Contact the Pappas Kids Schoolhouse Foundation at firstname.lastname@example.org to start the process.